 In 2019, Cambridge City Council declared a Biodiversity Emergency.
 Actions included reducing chemical herbicides on its footpaths and verges.
-A first trial stopped using them on council estates in the Abbey area, to protect both wildlife and humans in the outdoor environment.
+A first trial

 The Council's Biodiversity Strategy covers City Council-owned land.
 But there is an opportunity now to collaborate with the County Council to stop herbicides on all the city's public ground in the year ahead.
 There is a proposal to start with a trial of two wards in the city.